AReddy1979/take-home-assignment-electron/README.md

 This is a take home assignment in electron.js for a prospective candidate.

+## Assignment Details

+I had a couple of issues with npm, as the packages slightly differ when using ```npm install`` between Windows and Mac.
+The server starts running when the main window is created, and then the data is fetched by HomePage.js.

+The code has been configured to support the file path system of Windows and Mac.
+In addition, the Unix Executable is run by Mac systems and the exe file is run by Windows systems.

 ## Assignment

 Create a simple server using express.js.
 The server should have a GET request endpoint that sends the result from main.exe python executable found in the "src/python" folder to the file named "HomePage" found in the "src" folder.

-You should be able to run the app with both "npm start" and the executable (distributable) named "my-app" which is built using "npm run make" on a machine that does not have python installed.
+MANDATORY: You should be able to run the app with both "npm start" and the executable (distributable) named "my-app" which is built using "npm run make" on a machine that does not have python installed.
+DO NOT make a separate command to run the server alone.

 I have attached two png files called "finalResultGreet.png" and "finalResultSquare.png" that shows the expected result of the app depending on whether you choose "greet" or "square".